 Step 2: Research

 This is the step that is usually veiled to the client.
 Most people would never imagine that this specific step exists.
-When I begin working on logos, I take my notes from my discussion with the client and then I move into the research process.
+When I begin working on identity projects, I take my notes from my discussions with the client and the answers from Brand Evaluation Form and then I move into the research process.
 When researching, the following questions are typically what I am trying to answer for myself:

 What do the logos of their competitors look like?
 What types of fonts, colors, and imagery are used?